DominicHart/react-editable-photo-grid/README.md

-onPhotoClick | Void | A method that receives the photo id on click onGallerySwipe | Void | A method that receives a photo object when the gallery is swiped galleryType | String | Determines if the legacy gallery or the scroll gallery (beta) is to be used
+onPhotoClick | Void | A method that receives the photo id on click onGallerySwipe | Void | A method that receives a photo object when the gallery is swiped galleryType | String | Determines if the legacy gallery or the scroll gallery (beta) is to be used photoMenu | ReactElement | Accepts any React component to appear on hover when in edit mode photoActions | ReactElement | Accepts any React component to appear on hover when not in edit mode

 ## How to Use